tomaszr0/kanji-practice/README.md

 # Kanji practice
-Simple application I coded to improve memorizing kanji (Japanese characters) by randomizing selected groups of characters and including a canvas to draw them.
+Simple application I coded to improve memorizing kanji (Japanese characters) by randomizing selected groups of characters and including a canvas to practice drawing them.